Insemination activities

 About the permit

-A permit from the Swedish Board of Agriculture is required for handling or selling sperm, eggs or embryos from certain animals for the purposes of breeding.
-You must have a permit for the collection and treatment of sperm, the removal of eggs or embryos, the treatment of embryos for fresh implantation, implanting embryos in recipient animals, and for insemination.
-A veterinary in charge must sign a liability undertaking that you append to your application.
+A permit from the Swedish Board of Agriculture is required for handling or selling sperm from certain animals for the purposes of breeding.
+You must have a permit for the collection and treatment of sperm, storage, distribution and for insemination.

 Different rules apply for sheep and goats, pigs, horses and cattle.
 Detailed information can be found on the Swedish Board of Agriculture website.